Louai-H/Task-Management_NestJS/task-management-backend-nestjs/README.md

 ## Description

-This Modular backend Application was built with Node.js and NestJS (a Typscript, Angular like, framework) for Node.js scalable backend applications.
+This backend application was built with Node.js and NestJS (a Typscript, Angular like, modular framework) for Node.js scalable backend applications.
 PostgreSQL as a relational database served by RDS (Amazon Relational Database Service), and Hosted on Amazon Web Services (AWS) cloud platform.
 This app uses TypeORM as an "Object Relational Mapper" and includes Authentication and Authorization using JWT and Passport JS.
 A front-end application was built with React.js to consume and interact with this backend application.
 Check the application: [Here](http://task-management-frontend-react.s3-website-us-west-2.amazonaws.com/)